 For an inside peek at the sea creatures who call this area home, head to the Ucluelet Aquarium.
 At this unique and enviro-friendly facility, all the sealife on display is gathered from local waters and released at the end of each season.
 Ukee, as it’s know locally, is also a great place to book fishing charters, and it’s a popular departure point for kayakers heading to the remote Broken Group Islands.

 Too much to do in a single day?
-Spend a night at the spectacular Black Rock Oceanfront Resort and wake up to the sounds of the sea.
+Spend a night at the spectacular Black Rock Oceanfront Resort and wake to the sounds of the sea.
 Or for a more intimate sleep, book one of the four boutique rooms at Pluvio restaurant + rooms.
-Pluvio’s restaurant was recently named in the top 10 of Canada’s Best New Restaurants.
+Pluvio’s restaurant was recently named Canada’s Best Destination Restaurant.

 As you drive the 40 minutes from Ucluelet to Tofino, watch on your left for a wave-swept expanse of beach to emerge from the lush temperate rainforest.
 This “West Coast moment” will stay with you.